Avivs22/GoldenPathProject/README.md

 docker-compose build
 docker-compose up -d
 Access the frontend at http://localhost:3000.
-(Its will take a little time to run the frontend wait around 1-2 mins)
+(Its will take a little time to run the frontend wait around 1-2 mins) its will show at the start didnt send any data just wait around 2 mins and its will work (takes time to load react)

 And have docker Desktop Running